elliotenglish/knowledge_base/reinforcement_learning.md

 - $L^{CLIP}(\theta)=\hat{\mathbb{E}}\left(\min(r_t(\theta)\hat{A}_t,clip(r_t(\theta),1-\epsilon,1+\epsilon))\right)$
 - $L^{VT}(\theta)=(V_\theta(s_t)-V_t^{targ})^2$
   - It is not clear from the paper how $V_t^{targ}$ is defined.
-  - From examining OpenAI's spinning up and example code on github, it appears that this is generally the sum of the undiscounted trajectory feedback from the runs with the current policy since the last update.
+  - From examining OpenAI's spinning up and example code on GitHub, it appears that this is generally the sum of the undiscounted trajectory feedback from the runs with the current policy since the last update.
 This is part of how the algorithm is truly and online algorithm without a dataset or replay buffer.
   - This can probably be defined also as the discounted feedback.
 - $L^{PPO}(\theta)=\hat{\mathbb{E}}(-L^{CLIP}(\theta)+c_1 L^{VF}(\theta)-c_2 S[\pi_\theta](s_t))$
   - This is the negative of $L^{CLIP+VF+S}(\theta)$ as defined and maximized in the paper.